wxtiles/wxtilesjs/README.md

 That file basically re-exports everything into a nicer namespace.
 The comments like `* @borrows  module:api/TilesApi#getLayer` make sure the docs have that same namespace.

-Mitchell: Yeah, I'm thinking the best way might be to just have /vX/ branches and make travis publish to dist/{branch}/blah.js
+The best way might be to just have /vX/ branches and make travis publish to dist/{branch}/blah.js

  -->